-- To learn to do the same types of operations using the GraphStudio Visual SDK and UI, see the TigerGraph GraphStudio UI Guide. - To see more GSQL examples, see GSQL Demo Examples. - To get answers to common questions, see the TigerGraph Knowledge Base and FAQs. - To see the full GSQL specification (whose table of contents with give you and idea of what is available) see - GSQL Language Reference Part 1 Defining Graphs and Loading Data - GSQL Language Reference Part 2 Querying
+- To learn to do the same types of operations using the GraphStudio Visual SDK and UI, see the TigerGraph GraphStudio UI Guide. - To see more GSQL examples, see IS >, IC >, and BI > workloads based on LDBC benchmark schema, and GSQL Demo Examples. - To get answers to common questions, see the TigerGraph Knowledge Base and FAQs. - To see the full GSQL specification (whose table of contents will give you an idea of what is available) see - GSQL Language Reference Part 1 Defining Graphs and Loading Data - GSQL Language Reference Part 2 Querying - To discuss and get help with fellow GSQL users and GSQL developers, join GSQL community forum 7.